outcoke/outcoke.hub/README.md

 If you guys have questions and need aswers DM outcoke#6703

 # updates 📈: outcoke.hub V0.0 (hasn't been released yet..)
+day 1 - setting everything up
-day 1 - making a script for Ninja Legends https://www.roblox.com/games/3956818381/Ninja-Legends
+day 2 - making a script for Ninja Legends https://www.roblox.com/games/3956818381/Ninja-Legends